e2b-dev/E2B/DEV.md

   - It's either you build the dockerfile locally or you package and upload the files to our infra so it can be used during the build step.
 - Can we has the dockerfile+files+scripts/config to get the unique env hash that we can use to start identical envs in the future?
 - Check debian vs ubuntu
+- Using haproxy?
+- Devbookd api versioning to SDK
+- hash api keys in the DB

 ### Python SDK
 - devbookd scan lines problem (vs scan bytes)